 Many food items are currently exempt from being labeled; this includes GMO (genetically modified organisms) ingredients, irradiated ingredients, pink slime and ingredients from cloned animals.
 Be especially on the lookout for corn and soybean ingredients/derivatives including lecithin.
 Most corn, soybean and cotton crops grown in the United States have been genetically modified.

-Ingredients and Additives to Avoid and Why:
+Ingredients and Additives to Avoid and Why

 - Corn syrup, high fructose corn syrup and corn sugar – It is critical to cut out all corn syrup from your food supply.
 High fructose corn syrup is one of the worst things you can put into your body.
 The majority of it is made from genetically modified food and contains mercury.
 It has been linked to diabetes, an increase in triglyceride levels and LDL (bad) cholesterol levels, obesity and metabolic syndrome.

 - Trans Fats – Avoid foods that contain partially hydrogenated or hydrogenated oil.
 Margarine, shortening and fried foods contain trans fats.
-Look out for labels that read, “No Trans Fats.”
+Beware of labels that read, “No Trans Fats.”
 Please be aware that “0% trans fat” does NOT mean “no trans fat.”
 A food product can still contain up to 500 mg of trans fat in its “standard serving” and yet claim zero percent (0 %) trans fats.
 Please note that most of the portions are ridiculously small and it’s more common that no one ever eats just one serving!
 This is what I call “legal deception”.

 - MSG – flavor enhancer and a potent neurotoxin that can cause anything from migraines to Parkinson’s or Alzheimer’s disease.
 It is also hidden in other ingredients such as autolyzed yeast, glutamate, textured protein, gelatin, natural flavors, barley malt and soy sauce, just to name a few.